 Display Adapters

-3. Right-click on your graphic adapter and select Update driver.
+3. Right-click on your graphics adapter and select Update driver.

 Update driver